 Next, think about the materials and equipment you’ll need for your intended research.
 Do you need notebooks, a sound recorder, a digital camera, lab access?
 Will you need subscriptions to online newspapers or archives?
 Make sure you have all that lined up before you begin.

 From the beginning, continually remind yourself to keep your research focused and targeted with little to no expansion beyond the guidelines you articulated in your proposal.
-Research projects can quickly spin out of our control, so stick with the plan to keep your project manageable and be able to finish within your intended timeframe.
+Research projects can quickly spin out of our control, so stick with the plan to keep your project manageable and to be able to finish within your intended timeframe.

 Documenting Your Process

 Whether you’re conducting library research, doing interviews, or running lab experiments, you’ll need a concise system for notetaking and tracking your processes.
-Most research projects aren’t just about the results.
-How you carry out your work is also important, so be sure to document your methods and procedures as you progress.
+Most research projects aren’t just about the results; how you carry out your work is also important, so be sure to document your methods and procedures as you progress.

 In addition, you’ll revisit your data later when writing your thesis, so make sure to document your work in a way that’s easily accessible and organized.
 You’ll save yourself a headache or three during the writing process by making your information easy to find.
 In addition to the resources below, consider reviewing the methods for data collection and organizing quantitative and qualitative research processes.